mattermost/docs/source/mobile/mobile-overview.rst

 Decision Summary
 ----------------

-When planning for a mobile app deployment, you have two important decisions to make:
+When planning for a Mobile app deployment, you have two important decisions to make:

 - What app will you deploy?
 - How will you deploy it?